-1983: New Zealand Post Office publishes the booklet Coast Radio Station Service.
+New Zealand Post Office published the booklet Coast Radio Station Service.

 – New Zealand Post Office: Coast Radio Station Service (1983)

-1990: Auckland Radio staff have a little fun with the top-secret SADIE aerial.
+Auckland Radio staff had a little fun with the top-secret SADIE aerial.

 Audio: Container ship Flinders Bay – GYSA calls Auckland Radio – ZLD on 500 kHz